gsmainclusivetechlab/mmapi-nodejs-sdk/docs/common/createReversal.Readme.md

 # Create A Reversal

-`Here, PerformATransactionReversalRequest(originalTransactionReference) creates a POST request to /transactions/{transactionReference}/reversals`
+`Here, createReversal(originalTransactionReference) creates a POST request to /transactions/{transactionReference}/reversals`

 > `Provided with a valid object representation, this endpoint allows for a new reversal to be created`